 Rather than spending the night in Waitomo, we suggest travelling 2 hours south to Taupo - home to New Zealand's largest lake!
 If you feel like ditching the van for the night or if you have a car, stay the night at Base Taupo.
 You will need a full day to hike along the Tongariro Crossing - one of New Zealand's 9 Great Walks.
 Taupo is also a great place to Skydive or take a party cruise on the Barbary.
-More tips on Taupo here!
+More Taupo Must Do's!

 Take a journey from Taupo to Hidden Valley to see hot springs, bubbling mud pools, massive caves, and silica terraces.
 Next, hop in the car and head to Tongariro National Park for extraordinary landscapes.
 On your way back to Rotorua make sure to stop and check out Huka Falls.
 This is a 100-meter wide river that plunges down a narrow gorge and is New Zealand's most photographed natural attraction!

 When people picture Milford Sound most people see the sheer mile high cliffs and roaring waterfalls.
 However, a major highlight of a trip to Milford is the drive.
 Driving from Queenstown to Milford has not only been called one of the best New Zealand road trips, but it has also been called one of the best road trips in the entire world!
 The two hours from Te Anau to Milford towards the end of the journey are insanely good.